 The Townhouse Village offers independent living in 30 four-person, air-conditioned units.
 Each unit has four furnished private bedrooms and two bathrooms.
 The townhouse comes equipped with a 21 cubic-foot refrigerator, stove, microwave, dishwasher, and full-size, stackable washer and dryer.

 Our student apartments are air-conditioned, residential facilities for juniors and seniors only.
 Each apartment typically houses two students.
 Some are efficiency apartments and many have one or two bedrooms.
-Because student apartments may be occupied during winter, spring and summer breaks, they are a popular choice of international students and others who don’t return home every vacation break.
+The apartments remain open for Fall, Winter and Spring break for their residents without an additional break housing fee.

 Students who are active members in good standing have the option of living in a sorority or fraternity chapter house after two full semesters in a residence hall with the permission of the dean of students in collaboration with each chapter president.
 The Greek system is self-governed, yet professional staff advisor(s), chapter advisors and live-in chapter directors/parents assist students and individual chapters with the challenges of living and learning in Greek chapter houses.
 Greek houses meeting appropriate standards are considered approved campus housing.
 Copies of “Approval of Greek Chapters as Approved University Housing,” including the standards, and “Procedure for Greek Chapter Houses to Fulfill University Residency Policy” are available in the Center for Student Involvement and Residential Education office.
 See Greek Life for more information about Greek living.